Labor Day Weekend Trip

 Because this is a holiday, we want to leave this day up to you.
 It could be a travel day, but you could also return to one of the events you enjoyed or take in a scenic park.
 Here's a list of gardens and parks to get you started.

-We have waterparks, nature parks where you can go for a hike and community parks with many more amenities.
+We have water parks, nature parks where you can go for a hike, and community parks with numerous amenities.